unikorn-cloud/kubernetes/ARCHITECTURE.md

 * Application ordering and gating
   * Applications can be deployed in a set order, and only after the previous one is healthy
   * Applications can be deployed concurrently where functionally required, or for performance, all applications must be healthy before execution can continue
-* Remote cluster provisionng
+* Remote cluster provisioning
   * Applications can be provisioned on a remote cluster e.g. one provisioned by Unikorn
 * Dynamic application configuration
   * An opinionated API allows applications to be deployed to user demands
   * Unikorn provides methods to propagate these parameters to the underlying applications
 * Provisioning hooks
-  * These provide methods to hook into the CD application life-cycle and perform any remidation required due to bugs or deficiencies of the chosen CD backend
+  * These provide methods to hook into the CD application life-cycle and perform any remediation required due to bugs or deficiencies of the chosen CD backend

-In summary, Unikorn is an engine for orchestrating complex CD deployments, that would otherwise be impossible to acheive.
+In summary, Unikorn is an engine for orchestrating complex CD deployments, that would otherwise be impossible to achieve.

 ## Unikorn Resources